Dyllaan/public-nu-munchies/README.md

 "docker-compose up" to start the backend which will be available at localhost:8080

-For the frontend run "npm run dev" or your preffered package manager such as yarn or bun.
+For the frontend run "npm run dev" in the frontend folder (or using your preffered package manager such as yarn or bun.)
 It will be hosted at localhost:3000

 The Backend requires the Firebase Library for JWT tokens